uzairahmed15/MultiClassCNN/README.md

-# MultiClassCNN
+# MultiClass and Binary CNN Classifier Using PyTorch.

-MultiClass and Binary CNN Classifier Using PyTorch.
 This is based off theCIFAR10 dataset with 10 class labels.

 Accuracy of the network on the 10000 test images: 54 % Accuracy of plane : 51 %